Whatsapp Icon

 Stage II

-Stage II is divided into subcategories (IIA, IIB, and IIC) depending on how deeply the cancer has penetrated the outer layers of the colon or rectum or to nearby tissues.
+Stage II is divided into subcategories (IIA, IIB, and IIC) depending on how deeply the cancer has penetrated the outer layers of the colon rectum, or nearby tissues.
 Although more advanced than Stage I, many Stage II cancers are treatable, often requiring more extensive surgery and possibly chemotherapy.

 Stage III